pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 1. Note that $x_3$ was previously a random variable, but this has now been 'locked' at a particular value, $x_3=1$, because of our intervention.
 2. Note the absense of the $P(x_3|x_1)$ term, because $x_1$ no longer has any causal influence over $x_3$.

+So in summary, this is pretty cool.
+We can use the $\operatorname{do}$ operator to make in intervention in our model of the world.
+We can then observe the consequences of this intervention and make much better predictions of what will happen when we are active and intervene (actually or hypothetically) in the world.
+The accuracy is of course subject to how well our causal DAG reflects the real processes in the world.

-For those wanting further background information on the $\operatorname{do}$ operator, explained from a different angle, readers should check out the richly diagrammed and well-explained blog post [Causal Effects via the Do-operator](https://towardsdatascience.com/causal-effects-via-the-do-operator-5415aefc834a) {cite:p}`Talebi2022dooperator` or the textbook by {cite:t}`molak2023ciadip`.
+For those wanting further background information on the $\operatorname{do}$ operator, explained from a different angle, readers should check out the richly diagrammed and well-explained blog post [Causal Effects via the Do-operator](https://towardsdatascience.com/causal-effects-via-the-do-operator-5415aefc834a) {cite:p}`Talebi2022dooperator`, the popular science book by {cite:t}`pearl2018why`, or the textbook by {cite:t}`molak2023ciadip`.

 +++ {"editable": true, "raw_mimetype": "", "slideshow": {"slide_type": ""}, "tags": []}